Welcome to the website of the Embassy of the Republic of Korea in the Philippines!

 Moreover, on March 3, 1949, the Philippines became the fifth country in the world to establish diplomatic relations with the Republic of Korea.
 It was also the first Asian nation—and the one that deployed the largest number of troops, 7,420 soldiers—to fight alongside Korea during the Korean War to defend freedom and democracy.

-Building on this historical bond, Korea and the Philippines have walked a long path of friendship, steadily expanding cooperation across a wide range of fields, including politics, economy, culture, education, and people-to-people exchanges.
+Building on this historical bond, Korea and the Philippines have walked a long path of friendship, steadily broadening the horizons of cooperation.

 Since its establishment as a Legation in Manila in 1954, the Embassy of the Republic of Korea in the Philippines has served as a guiding force in advancing bilateral relations.
 Moving forward, under the banner of pragmatic diplomacy focused on national interest, the Embassy will do its utmost to promote a future-oriented and mutually beneficial relationship between the two countries.
-In particular, amid growing geopolitical and economic uncertainties—such as U.S.-China rivalry, global supply chain restructuring, and rising protectionism—we will actively pursue Korea’s “K-Initiatives” to further strengthen substantial cooperation with the Philippines, one of our key regional allies.
+In particular, amid growing geopolitical and economic uncertainties—such as U.S.-China strategic rivalry and rising protectionism and unilateralism—we will actively pursue Korea’s “K-Initiatives” to further strengthen substantial cooperation with the Philippines, one of our key regional partners.

 We appreciate your continued interest and support for the Philippines and our Embassy.